Why Google Maps is limited in Korea and how travelers should route days

 The old answer was simple: Google Maps was limited because Korea restricted the export of detailed geographic data, and local map services were the dependable option.
 The 2026 answer needs more nuance.

-That matters for planning in July 2026 because a policy approval is not the same as a tested travel workflow.
-Even if Google Maps improves during your trip window, you still need a stable map setup for today.
-Install Naver Map and KakaoMap before departure, test your first hotel route, and keep Google Maps as a possible supplement instead of the only route source.
+That distinction matters for a trip in July 2026: policy approval is not the same as a tested route on your phone.
+Google Maps may improve during your trip window, so check what it can do when you arrive, but do not assume every walking or driving feature has launched.
+Install Naver Map and KakaoMap before departure, test your first hotel route, and keep Google Maps as a supplement unless your exact route works reliably.

 Route the day around Korean map data